Malignant-Developers/TSE-Proyect/server/readme.md

 This is a REST API made by Malignant Developers in order to facilitate access to the Data provided by the original API.
 This API *for now* uses Mongo DB and Mongoose for ODM.
 It's main purpose is to provide pagination, match and sorting criteria.
 **This repo is still under development**

-# Files
-There are still some files to be removed but you should be focused *for now* on the following files.
-	src/
-	├── app.js
-	├── db
-	│   └── mongoose.js
-	├── models
-	│   ├── corte.js
-	│   ├── eleccion.js
-	│   ├── lugar.js
-	│
-	├── routes
-	│   └── cortes.js
-	└── utils
-	    └── dataloader.js

-5 directories, 11 files

 ## Usage
 There are two main routes that you should be using:
  - /corte